43081j/integrity/README.md

-File Integrity
+Integrity.js
 ===

-A small collection of utilities for checking integrity of a file.
+**Integrity.js** is a small collection of utilities for checking integrity of a file.

 It makes use of the `es6-promise` polyfill to provide promise functionality.